adriana-icasiano/web-design-challenge/README.md

 ![](https://github.com/adriana-icasiano/web-design-challenge/blob/0d897406dfd49cdae710f91a017e8adb7c10742d/Images/landing_small.PNG)

+## Visualization pages
-## Four visualization pages, each with:
+Four visualization pages, each with:
   * A descriptive title and heading tag.
   * The plot/visualization itself for the selected comparison.
   * A paragraph describing the plot and its significance.